abhinav25bhi10015-hash/Movie-Rec-system/README.md

-# Cinematch AI: Hybrid Movie Recommendation System
+# MovieMind AI: Hybrid Movie Recommendation System

 A sophisticated Machine Learning application built with **Python** and **Streamlit** that provides personalized movie suggestions by combining **Content-Based Filtering** with **Statistical Popularity** metrics.